SydAsif/SydAsif.github.io/_posts/misc/2022-06-05-git-github.md

 Git can:

-- track changes in ﬁles;
+- track changes in ﬁle
-- store multiple versions of the same ﬁle;
+- store multiple versions of the same ﬁle
-- cancel changes made;
+- cancel changes made
 - record who made changes and when.

 Git was developed in 2005 to maintain all data, history, file revisions, etc locally.
 Every user has a copy of their own entire clone repository and allows each node to be a full clone of the entire historical record, not on the main server.